-All students selected for admission will be enrolled conditionally until background check results are reviewed.
+· All students selected for admission will be enrolled

+conditionally until background check results are reviewed.
 The student is responsible for the cost of the background check.
-Students are required to obtain a background check via CastleBranch.com by an established/published deadline date.
+Students are required to obtain a background check via certifiedbackground.com by an established/published deadline date.
+Results of the background check will be made available to the student and an administrator at St. Joseph's College of Nursing.
+All background checks will be treated as confidential.

-- Results of the background check will be made available to the student and an administrator at St. Joseph's College of Nursing.
-All background checks will be treated as confidential. - A student who refuses to obtain a background check or does not obtain a required background check by the published deadline set forth by the College will not be eligible to enroll.
-This student will be de-registered with no opportunity to reapply or defer enrollment. - It is the student's responsibility to determine eligibility for licensure.
-If convicted of a crime, it is the student's responsibility to determine if their background will prohibit licensure and employment in the health care industry.
-St. Joseph's College of Nursing's administration and faculty are not able to provide legal advice.
-If a student has questions or concerns about thier background, they may contact legal counsel before enrolling in a nursing program. - If a background check is negative (no incidences displayed), the summary page of the report is filed in the student's file. - If a background check is positive, an administrative review process is initiated.
+- A student who refuses to obtain a background check or does not obtain a required background check by the published deadline set forth by the College will not be eligible to enroll.
+This student will be deregistered with no opportunity to re-apply or defer enrollment. - It is the student's responsibility to determine whether or not he/she is eligible for licensure.
+If convicted of a crime, it is the student's responsibility to determine if his/her background will prohibit licensure and employment in the healthcare industry.
+St. Joseph's College of Nursing administration and faculty are not able to provide legal advice.
+If a student has questions or concerns about his/her background, he/she may contact legal counsel before enrolling in a nursing program. - If a background check is negative (no incidences displayed), the summary page of the report is filed in the student's file. - If a background check is positive, an administrative review process is initiated by the standing review committee consisting of at least the Dean of Student Services, the Assistant Dean and one member of the faculty currently serving on the Admissions Committee.
 The student will be requested to validate and explain the results.
-Administration will review according to, but not limited to the following considerations: need for further information, nature of the crime, and Medicare/drug related incidents.
-If the incident is deemed to be of no concern by administration, the student will be allowed to enroll. - If the incident is considered to be of concern and/or the student provides an inadequate explanation, the student will either be requested to provide further information or if the incident is sufficiently egregious that the student will not meet the College's Essential Functions and/or be eligible for placement in clinical settings, the student will not be eligible to enroll.
+The review committee will review according to, but not limited to the following considerations: need for further information, nature of the crime, and Medicare/drug-related incidents.
+If the incident is deemed to be of no concern by administration, the student will be allowed to enroll.
+In deciding to disqualify a candidate, the review committee, along with appropriate consultation will consider the following: Network Policies & Procedures/SJCON/Student Criminal Background Check Policy/December 2020/Page 1 of 2 - The bearing, if any, the criminal offense or offenses for which the person was previously convicted will have on fitness to become a matriculated student when considering the essential functions and technical standards required of students in the Program. - The time which has elapsed since the occurrence of the criminal offense or offenses. - The age of the person at the time of the occurrence of the criminal offense or offenses. - The seriousness of the offense or offenses. - Any information produced by the person, or produced on his behalf, in regard to his rehabilitation and good conduct. - The legitimate interest of St. Joseph's Hospital in protecting property, and the safety and welfare of our patient's, visitors, and staff. - The Review Committee makes a recommendation to the Admissions Committee regarding the recommendation of admission.
+The Admissions Committee makes the determination regarding the admission which constitutes the final step in the review process and may not be appealed.